5 Tech Skills Employers Need Right Now (And How You Can Learn Them)

 How do you get started?

-Learn the basics of Excel, Google Analytics, or beginner-friendly data visualization tools like Tableau and Power BI.
+Learn the basics of Excel, Google Analytics, or beginner-friendly data visualisation tools like Tableau and Power BI.
+If you want structured guidance, Ziti Academy offers beginner courses designed to help you make sense of data and apply it to real-world business scenarios.

 2. Digital Project Management